bansalraghav/Object-Detection/README.md

 ### Metrics
 1. While training the yolov5 network, we can link our runtime to wandb.ai and it keeps a track of all the epochs.
 It gives us various metrics such as precision, recall, mAP and losses for both training and validation.
 2. I have attached imaged of all the metrics in the [Results](https://github.com/bansalraghav/Object-Detection/tree/main/Results) folder.
-3. In the confusion matrix we can see that there are a few false positives between the background and "person" category whereas for the "car" category it is very less.
-For the medium and large model, the false positive rate is less as compared to the small model.
+3. In the confusion matrix we can see that for the medium and large model, the false positive rate is less for the "car" category as compared to the small model.
+For the "person" category the false positive rate is high for all three models.

 ### Other artifacts
 1. The comparison between the three yolo networks shows that the large network performs the best.
 But the drawback is that it takes the most time to train.